"Doctor," Wyn said as she watched him step back from the console

 He was running so quickly he almost missed the airlock.
 He would have

-done if he hadn't tripped over it.
-Because, after all, you just don't
+done if he hadn’t tripped over it.
+Because, after all, you just

 He looked at it carefully.
 And he considered his dilemma.
 This was one

-of those things that came up all the time in his life.
-The choice.
+of those things that came up all the time in his life - the choice.
 Open

 the door, the airlock, the secret panel, jump into the pit.
-Get involved.
+Get involved,

-Or walk away and leave it well alone.
+or walk away and leave it well alone.
 And he had NEVER once managed to

-got himself into a heap of trouble.
+into a heap of trouble.

 That would be the test, of course.
 Would he have the resolve to leave

-well alone.
+well alone?
 Could he act against himself?

 Or was it?
 Maybe the test was simply what was inside there.

 Inside there was inside at least.
-It wasn't baking hot and it wasn't freezing
+It wasn’t baking hot and it wasn’t

-cold.
+freezing cold.

-And it wasn't a bloody great storm.
-He looked to the horizon and saw dark
+And it wasn’t a bloody great storm.
+He looked to the horizon and

 He opened the airlock and dropped down.
 The storm clinched it.
 He was

-a mine.
-It went two ways.
-Another decision.
+It went two ways - another decision.

 He remembered once explaining to one of his companions the Chinese principle

 of I-Ching.
-He couldn't remember for the moment which companion or which
+He couldn’t remember for the moment which companion

-equally as likely to lead to either freedom or certain death, toss a coin,
+freedom or certain death, toss a coin, play rock, scissors, paper, eeny

-play rock, scissors, paper, eeny meeny, miny mo.
-Anything but make a conscious
+meeny, miny mo - anything but make a conscious decision.

-meeny didn't work when there were only two choices.
+eeny meeny didn’t work when there were only two choices.

 He closed his eyes and turned around several times then opened them facing